 Choose the best shoe for the workout to avoid injury.

 It’s not uncommon for people that I train to complain of back and leg pain at some point in time.
 I’m not talking about the muscle soreness that comes with hard workouts, but rather strains, sprains, tears, and even fractures that can occur from working out or running.
 These issues can occur from wearing the wrong shoe for the type of workout.
+Whatever shoes you end up purchasing, you’ll most likely need an effective Shoe cleaner so that your brand new kicks don’t start picking up unwanted dirt.

 Since starting on my fitness journey in March of 2010, I’ve had my share of back and leg issues, too, including lower back strain, shin splints, sore knees, twisted ankles, and even a stress fracture to my right tibia.
 These issues may be related and could partially result from, as mine did, not wearing the proper shoes for the types of workouts I was doing.
 Shoes aren’t always the culprit, but can be a major contributing factor to pain and injury.